Skip to main content

 EMD of the Year

-2023 Vermont Local Emergency Management Director of the Year: Nick Emlen of Calais!
+2024 Vermont Local Emergency Management Director of the Year: Michael Billingsley of Plainfield!

 Welcome to the Vermont Emergency Management Director (EMD) and Emergency Management Coordinator (EMC) resource page.